-China exports, imports fall again in August but pace slows
+China Exports, Imports Fall Again In August But Pace Slows

 And the drop in imports marked the tenth consecutive month of decline in August, a sign of weak domestic demand.

-The country's trade surplus fell to $68.3 billion, compared with $80.6 billion in the previous month.
+The country's trade surpfell to $68.3 billion, compared with $80.6 billion in the previmonth.

 Gross domestic product grew just 0.8 percent on-quarter in the April-June.